 What About Testing?
 The CDC does not currently recommend that universal testing through virology or serology testing be used to inform admitting students or staff into school.
 Viral tests can only determine potential infection at a single point in time and may miss cases in the early stages of infection.
 It is currently unknown whether individuals are protected against reinfection from SARS-CoV-2 following recovery from COVID-19 illness.

-- Individuals waiting to be screened must stand six feet apart from each other.
+- ☐ As a required component of symptom screenings, conduct daily temperature screenings for all people entering the school facility or boarding school transportation (see note on optional parent/guardian attestation). - Fever is determined by a measured temperature of 100.4 °F or greater. - Individuals waiting to be screened must stand six feet apart from each other.
 Use tape or other markers on the floor for spacing. - The staff person taking temperatures must wear a cloth face covering, and must stay six feet apart unless taking temperature. - Use a touchless thermometer if one is available. - If not available, use a tympanic (ear), digital axillary (under the arm), or temporal (forehead) thermometer.
 Use disposable thermometer covers that are changed between individuals. - Do not take temperatures orally (under the tongue) because of the risk of spreading COVID-19 from respiratory droplets from the mouth. - Staff person must wash hands or use hand sanitizer before touching the thermometer. - Staff person must wear gloves if available and change between direct contact with individuals, and must wash hands or use hand sanitizer after removing gloves. - Staff person must clean and sanitize the thermometer using manufacturer's instructions between each use.